 Once such artist is Fear In The Dark, a Welsh DJ and producer now residing in Lancashire, and who works in the genres of Drum & Bass, Breakbeat and Electro Swing.

-Influenced by Parov Stelar, Freestlyers and [email protected] in the [email protected], he draws on a contemporary hard-edged sound that look at the topical events of today, as evidenced in the recommended track ‘War Makes Angels Cry’ with its stark synthesized backdrop and bluntly delivered narration.
+Influenced by Parov Stelar, Freestlyers and C@ in the H@, he draws on a contemporary hard-edged sound that look at the topical events of today, as evidenced in the recommended track ‘War Makes Angels Cry’ with its stark synthesized backdrop and bluntly delivered narration.

 Information about the artist is elusive as he is not prolific on social media, but as he says, “you could and may have bumped into me at festivals in the UK”.